 You can learn more about the difference between 2D and 3D animation in detail.

 3D animation is one of the most demanding and popular digital art.
 It does require not only animation knowledge but also mastery of 3D animation software.

-Animation is an amazing skill to have in the world where the demand for 3D animators and artists is rising as fast as the animation content is getting popular.
+Animation is an amazing skill to have in a world where the demand for 3D animators and artists is rising as fast as animation content is getting popular.

 If you have mastered the best 3D animation software, it means you are in great demand in the rapidly growing 3D animation business.